APSAS-Testing-Course-UTH/apsas-test/backend/.github/instructions/support-service.instructions.md

 # Support Service Instructions

-Support service is a microservice responsible for simple realtime chat support system between students and instructors.
+Support service is a microservices responsible for simple realtime chat support system between students and instructors.
 Students can create chat sessions to ask questions and get help from instructors.
 Instructors can view and respond to student support requests.

+## Port

+- **Default**: 8085

 ## Permissions